jonjw19/Programming-Projects/README.md

 4. Sometimes my solution was garbage and I have found a cooler way to solve a problem, if I do this there may be some version 2.0's or something, we will see.

+<h2> Websites </h2>

+At this moment only my resume website is in here, but I hope eventually it will be the home of other test projects as well.
+Expect a database driven site soon.